WeegeeNumbuh1/FlightGazer/README.md

   - Height filtering
   - Units (aeronautical, metric, or imperial)
   - Clock style (12 hour or 24 hour)
-  - 🆕 Brightness based on time of day or when there's an active plane shown
+  - 🆕 Brightness based on time of day or when there's an active aircraft shown
   - 🆕 Display sunrise and sunset times or detailed signal stats for your dump1090 receiver
   - Writing to a stats file that keeps count of number of aircraft flying by per day (and API usage as well)
   - API limiting per day (those API calls can get expensive)